adbhutbyte/.github/profile/README.md

 # AdbhutByte

 Welcome to the official GitHub repository for AdbhutByte, a dynamic and innovative technology conglomerate!
-We are committed to delivering exceptional services and solutions across various domains, with a focus on web hosting, domain selling, web design and development, web services, tools, web security, tech blog and academy, AI, deep learning, software development, and cybersecurity.
+We are committed to delivering exceptional services and solutions across various domains.

 ## Overview